ChipCheap/EconPractice/README.md

 # EconPractice
-Programmin Practice by creating a game in java
+Programmin ma nigga Practice by creating a game in java Steamed Hams (Clams)